lohmancorp/fsc-suite/README.md

  - v1.0.2 - Gamma Proof of Concept - EOL
  - v1.0.3 - Public Internal POC - Current
  - v1.1.0-a - Public Internal POC - EOL
- - v1.1.0-b - Public Internal POC - EOL
- - v1.1.0-c - Public Internal POC - Dev Preview
+ - v1.1.0-b - Public Internal POC - Dev Preview

 ## Setup Instructions
 1. Contact local IT to have them install Python 3.6+ on your profile on your local machine.